Meatfucker/metatron/README.md

 # INSTALLATION INSTRUCTIONS

+**REQUIREMENTS**

+--A Working A1111 instance with --api enabled.

+--A Working oobabooga instance with --api enabled **AND A MODEL ALREADY LOADED**.
+Loading LLMs is somewhat complex and VERY slow so you must manually load a model via the ooba API first.

+--Python

+**Discord Bot Setup

--Go to the Discord Developer portal and create a new bot and generate a token for it.
+--Go to the Discord Developer portal and create a new bot and generate a token for it.
 Write this token down or else youll have to generate a new one, it only shows you once.

--Go to the Bot tab on the Developer portal site and enable Privileged Gateway Intents.
+--Go to the Bot tab on the Developer portal site and enable Privileged Gateway Intents.
 You need Presence, Server Members, and Message Content enabled.

--Go to the URL Generator on the OAuth2 tab and select the bot scope.
+--Go to the URL Generator on the OAuth2 tab and select the bot scope.
 Then select these permissions "Read Messages/View Channels, Send Messages, Manage Messages, Attach Files, Read Message History, Use Slash Commands" then use the link to invite the bot to your server.
 I may have missed one, if something is missing you can enable it later in server permissions

-**Conda Install - This can be skipped if you dont mind if pip installs things globally.
+**Conda Install (OPTIONAL) - This can be skipped if you dont mind if pip installs things globally.
 This can sometimes cause problems with other ML stuff so I always use conda envs.**

--Install miniconda if you dont already have conda.
+--Install miniconda if you dont already have conda.

--Activate your base conda enviroment
+--Activate your base conda enviroment

--Create a new enviroment `conda create -n metatron python`
+--Create a new enviroment `conda create -n metatron python`

--Activate your new environment `conda activate metatron`
+--Activate your new environment `conda activate metatron`

 **Global Install - Start here if you dont want conda**